rails/sprockets/README.md

 * Manifest compilation will no longer generate .gz files by default.
 [Mixing Content-Encoding and ETags is just a bad idea](https://issues.apache.org/bugzilla/show_bug.cgi?id=39727)
+* Added linked or referenced assets.
+When an asset is compiled, any of its links will be compiled as well.

 **2.12.2** (September 5, 2014)